microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     ![New Dataflow](./Media/NewDataflow.png)

-1. From the **Start creating your dataflow** screen, select the **Import model** option to import the an existing model and select the **Dataflow demo.json** file from the local destination.
+1. From the **Start creating your dataflow** screen, select the **Import Model** option to import an existing dataflow model and then select the **Dataflow demo.json** file downloaded from the previous step to a local save destination.

     ![Import Model](./Media/ImportModel.png)

-1. Once the import has successfully completed, select the **Edit credentials** button from the toast notification.
+1. Once the import has successfully completed, we can select the **Edit credentials** button from the toast notification in the top right.
-    1. Alternatively within the workspace you can also select the vertical ellipses ( ⋮ ) adjacent to the dataflow name and then select the **Settings** option to configure.
+    1. Alternatively within the workspace we can also select the vertical ellipses ( ⋮ ) adjacent to the dataflow name and then the **Settings** option to configure.

     ![Edit credentials](./Media/EditCredentials.png)

 1. Within the Settings page for the dataflow, expand the **Data source credentials** section and select **Edit credentials** adjacent to the **Web** source.
-For this lab, we'll be connecting to publicly accessible sample files - to configure the connection in the **Configure** dialog box set the following values below and select **Sign in** when complete:
+For this lab, we'll be connecting to publicly accessible sample files in this GitHub repository - to complete the configuration in the **Configure** dialog box set the following values below and then select **Sign in** once complete:
     1. Authentication method | **Anonymous**
     1. Privacy level setting for this data source | **Public**
         1. To learn more, see [Power Query privacy level settings](https://docs.microsoft.com/power-bi/admin/desktop-privacy-levels#configure-a-privacy-level)